Enalean/tuleap-documentation-en/languages/en/user-guide/document.rst

 In current folder
 `````````````````
-If you drop a document in the current folder, it will add in to the folder content
+If you drop a document in the current folder, it will add it into the folder content

 .. figure:: ../images/screenshots/document/current_folder.png
    :align: center